hevnsnt/Awesome_Incident_Response/README.md

 # Awesome Incident Response [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)
 <img align="right" src="./images/awesome-incident-response.png" width="200" alt="Awesome Incident Response" title="Awesome Incident Response">
-Welcome to "Awesome Incident Response" the ultimate open-source repository designed to simplify and guide you through the intricate world of incident response!
+Welcome to "Awesome Incident Response," the ultimate open-source repository designed to simplify and guide you through the intricate world of incident response!
 Whether you're a seasoned cybersecurity professional or an aspiring enthusiast, this comprehensive collection of resources and tutorials will equip you with the knowledge and skills to effectively handle and mitigate security incidents.
-These strategies were developed with several decades of incident response experience and should guide you well through any type of cyber security incident, and pulls text and images from multiple sources that will be cited.
+These strategies were developed with several decades of incident response experience and should guide you well through any type of cybersecurity incident.
 <br /><br />

 **Using this Guide:**

 The main page (this page) should be considered the consolidated aka the "For Dummies" version of the Awesome Incident Response guide.
 Each phase of Awesome Incident Response is described and gives you the best practices needed for an effecient and effective response.
 But if you want more detail, or need additional guidance, each section will have a [Read More] that will go more in depth.

-This curated list of tools and resources is aimed to help security leaders, analysts, and [DFIR](http://www.acronymfinder.com/Digital-Forensics%2c-Incident-Response-%28DFIR%29.html) teams, and is always a work in progress.
+This curated list of tools and resources is aimed at helping security leaders, analysts, and [DFIR](http://www.acronymfinder.com/Digital-Forensics%2c-Incident-Response-%28DFIR%29.html) teams, and is always a work in progress.
 I hope you find this valuable, and as always Pull requests are encouraged and appreciated!

 [-Bill (hevnsnt)](https://github.com/hevnsnt/Awesome_Incident_Response/blob/main/author.md)